Uncategorized

 Establishment Voucher

 This voucher refers to financial support for covering the rent of an SME that wishes to establish itself in one of the fieldlabs or innovation clusters on the TU Delft Campus.
 This subsidy amounts to a maximum of €15,000.
-The amount is subsidized at 50%, and for the remaining 50%, a personal contribution is required.
+The amount is subsidized at 50%.

 TU Delft Field labs